heroku-examples/go-queue-example/README.md

+# go_queue_example

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-# go_queue_example
-Queue / Background Worker Example for Go.

-This is an API only example.

-After you click the button you need to `heroku ps:scale worker=1 -a <app name>` or the [dashboard](https://heroku.com) equivalent.
+Note: After you click the button you need to `heroku ps:scale worker=1 -a <app name>` or the [dashboard](https://heroku.com) equivalent.

+Go based Queue / Background Worker API only example.

-After which you can test with the following commands:
+After app setup you can test with the following commands:

 In one terminal run the following...